ryandrewjohnson/react-localize-redux/README.md

   }
 }
 ```

-To access global translations in your component pass your component class as a param
+To add translations to a component you will need to decorate it with the `localize` function.
+By default
-to the `localize` function.
-It will not modify the component passed to it, but return a
+all components decorated with `localize` will have access to `global` translations.
+It will not modify your
-new component with new props `translate` and `currentLanguage` added.
+component class, but instead returns a new localized component with new props `translate` and `currentLanguage` added.

 The `translate` prop is a function that takes the unique id from the transaltion file as a param,
 and will return the localized string based on `currentLanguage`.